alexanderjg85/simple_attiny13a_devboard/README.md

 # simple_attiny13a_devboard
-A simpple development board with an LED and GPIOs on Pin header, includes also ISP Header, Power supply with screw terminal.
+A simple development board with an LED and GPIOs on Pin header, includes also ISP Header, Power supply with screw terminal.

 ## Project Structure
 - **/hardware**: Contains the KiCad schematic and PCB layout files.